erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 3. **generateMaps**: open the baseWorkflowCanny from templates to generate your first map and cache it. pick a photo you licke and run. the map will now be available under "canny" filter and "original".
 4. **useMaps**: to select the map and use it choose the useCachedMaps workflow. open the Controlnet Map Browser sidebar and connect the node using the button "Open/Connect to map browser" in the map browser node. select a cached map. run the flow.
 5. **optional**, to **generate all maps** use the generateMaps workflow (requires you to install the map generator node).

+> [!important]
+> **this node does NOT generate the maps**:
+> - it helps you organize in a well known folder input/maps them and use them fast via browser.
+> - to generate the maps you will need other nodes ([Aio AUX preprocessor](https://github.com/Fannovel16/comfyui_controlnet_aux), [depth anything v2](https://github.com/kijai/ComfyUI-DepthAnythingV2) or  [depth anything v3](https://github.com/PozzettiAndrea/ComfyUI-DepthAnythingV3), canny (from comfy core) or whatever you like/need!)

 ## Changelog